lowcodeunit/public-web-blog/docs/getting-started/connecting-your-first-device.md

 ### Send Via HTTP

-To get started, we'll layout how you can use a simple HTTP request to send data.
-Here, we've laid out a curl command, though this will work from any tool like Postman as well.
+To get started, we'll layout how you can use a simple HTTP request to send data to the Azure IoT Hub.
+Here, we've laid out a curl command, though this will work from any tool like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) as well.

+#### Generate SAS Token

+The easiest way to get a SAS Token going for some of these examples will be via your IoT Ensemble dashboard.
+Next to the device, you will find a link to generate a SAS token.
+This is never saved in the system, and  can only be accessed the first time you see it.

+#### Send Request

 ```cli
 curl -X POST \